shimspedy/sengov/content/states/new-york/angelo-santabarbara/_index.md

 seo_title: "contact Representative Angelo Santabarbara"
 subheader:
      greeting: Contact Representative Angelo Santabarbara
      description: Angelo L. Santabarbara is a Democratic member of the New York State Assembly representing the 111th New York State Assembly District, which comprises areas of Montgomery and Schenectady Counties.
-He was born on September 14, 1972, in Schenectady, New York, U.S. He is a first-generation Italian-American and a lifelong resident of Schenectady County.
 description: Contact Representative Angelo Santabarbara of New York.
 Contact information for Angelo Santabarbara includes email address, phone number, and mailing address.
 image: angelo-santabarbara.jpeg
 video: